howdyai/botkit-starter-web/readme.md

 # This repo is deprecated!

-To get a fresh Botkit starter kit, use the Yeoman generator!
+To get a fresh Botkit starter kit, use the Yeoman generator or [remix a starter kit on Glitch](https://glitch.com/botkit)

 ```
 npm install -g yo generator-botkit